cferdinandi/kelp/README.md

 - [Playwright](https://playwright.dev) for tests
 - [Biome](https://biomejs.dev) for linting and formatting
+- [Typescript with JSDoc](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html#handbook-content) for more friendly (and fully optional) type checking
 - A continuous integration process on deploys and PRs

 ```bash